 2. It Requires an Initial Investment

 One of the biggest perks of cloth diapers is the money you will save.
 Let’s face it, disposable diapers can get expensive, especially during those newborn months!
 But with cloth diapering, you will have to pay some money upfront to stock up on diapers.
 You may pay a little more on your water bill each month, plus the cost of additional laundry detergent, but they will still be cheaper than disposables!
-If you take into consideration that the average disposable diaper is 0.20 a piece, you can save quite a bit of money over time by making the switch.
+If you consider that the average disposable diaper is $.20 each, you can save quite a bit of money over time by making the switch.

 3. Cloth Diapers Should be Cleaned in a Specific Way

 This is often the biggest question moms have before they jump into the decision to use cloth diapers.
 There are plenty of concerns surrounding this, like how do you actually get the stains out?
 And how do you wash the diapers without leaving behind a dirty diaper smell in your washing machine?

 First things first, what do you do with poopy diapers?
 You will want to use a diaper sprayer that you can hook onto your toilet like this one.
 These are pretty reasonably priced and make cleaning easier!
 You will want to spray the diaper and leave it wet until you are ready to wash it to help reduce the chance of it staining.
 Not into the idea of a diaper sprayer?
 These liners work well to help prevent stains, catch poop, and add extra absorbency, and they are flushable, making life that much easier when it comes to diaper changes!

 So, where do you put these now dirty and very wet diapers that you just sprayed?
 You can toss the cloth diapers in a diaper pail (you can even purchase them with liners that can be washed with your diapers!) or something similar, just as you would disposable diapers.
 Keep them in there until ready to wash!